 Within a month of conception, CCRK was up and running.
 The mission: to prepare and deliver nutrient-rich, balanced meals to vulnerable adults and children who have been referred to us by county social service organizations, public school social workers and the Columbia County Sanctuary Movement.

-Professional chefs Jamie Parry and Tommy Carlucci head up the kitchen and manage other volunteer cooks.
+Professional chef Tommy Carlucci is in charge of the kitchen and manages 15 volunteer cooks.
 Whether developing menus, ordering from restaurant wholesale suppliers or coordinating donations from local farmers, joy fills the kitchen.
 Passionate cooks and compassionate, generous people, they prep from scratch, cook and package all the meals for delivery.
-Masked, gloved and capped, they follow physical distance guidelines and health department protocols.
+There is a different team every Monday-Friday.